Cary0502/Cary0502.github/README.md

       - Make more good friends
       - Get rid of my procrastination

-# Skills
+# Skills 💙
-  - name: make desserts
+  - name: make desserts<br>
-    color: '#eeac02'
-    color_border: '#f0bf23'
-    items:
+    items:<br>
-      - name: fruit cake
+      - name: fruit cake<br>
-        description: The cake I made tastes good but the styling is a bit lacking
+        description: The cake I made tastes good but the styling is a bit lacking <br>
-        percent: 50
+        percent: 50<br>
-      - name: milk shake
+      - name: milk shake<br>
-        description: I'm very skilled at it and everyine who drinks them says they are good
+        description: I'm very skilled at it and everyine who drinks them says they are good<br>
         percent: 100